 The Ocean Cleanup has launched its own brand of sunglasses, made entirely from plastics found in the Great Pacific Garbage Patch.
 This includes the frame, the strong hinge and even the quality polarised lens.
 The sunglasses were designed in California and made in Italy, ensuring that each customer gets a pair of sunglasses that will last and not end up in the next Garbage Patch.
 Each pair is $199, so let’s discuss what that price really affords.

 As a non-profit, The Ocean Cleanup will use the sales of these sunglasses to fund future expeditions to clean the Great Pacific Ocean Patch.
 Each sale of sunglasses funds a clean of a whopping 24 football fields worth of plastic in the Great Pacific Garbage Patch.
 Not a bad return for only $199.
 If every pair made is sold, that is 500,000 football fields worth of plastic found in the Great Pacific Garbage Patch cleaned.

 The progress of The Ocean Cleanup so far

 Due to the consumption and trends seen in our society, ocean plastic pollution remains prevalent.
 Although The Ocean Cleanup is well on its way to achieving the unthinkable.
 At this point in time, they are 46% of the way through the Great Pacific Garbage Patch.
 By securing a pair of sunglasses, you too can fund the next clean.
 If you need some inspiration, find out more about their cleanup mission and stories from volunteers.
-If you are not in the market for new sunglasses – you can still donate money or amplify their message.
+If you are not in the market for new sunglasses – you can still donate money or amplify their message and support recycled fashion.

-Interested in recycling and want to find other ways to incorporate recycled goods into your lifestyle.
+Interested in recycled fashion and want to find other ways to incorporate recycled goods into your lifestyle.
 Check out these reusable utensils designed and created by Melbourne makers!